FrenchCommando/spot-fixings/README.md

 `thetadata`: need to run a `.jar` locally (EOD data is free - no need subscription)

-(deprecated) `yfinance`: everyone uses it, although it's not perfect
+`yfinance`: everyone uses it, although it's not perfect -> use it for the ones `thetadata` doesn't have